Slackadays/Clipboard/README.md

 ---

-**`TMPDIR`** &emsp; Set this environment variable to the directory that Clipboard will use to hold the items you cut or copy.
+**`TMPDIR`** &emsp; Set this environment variable to the directory that Clipboard will use to hold the items you cut or copy into a temporary directory.
+Other programs use `TMPDIR` as well, so be careful about changing this.

+---

+**`CLIPBOARD_TMPDIR`** &emsp; Set this environment variable to the directory that only Clipboard will use to hold the items you cut or copy into a temporary directory.

+---

+**`CLIPBOARD_PERSISTDIR`** &emsp; Set this environment variable to the directory that only Clipboard will use to hold the items you cut or copy into a persistent directory.

+---

+**`CLIPBOARD_ALWAYS_PERSIST`** &emsp; Set this environment variable to make Clipboard always use persistent clipboards.

 ---